 NC State University

-- Employees Exempt From the State Personnel Act (EPA) Policy
+- Employees Exempt From the State Human Resources Act (EHRA) Policy

 - Sick Leave Policy for Faculty Employees Who Change from 12-Month to 9-Month Employment Status